gvwilson/sensibleadventures/nardica/nardica.md

 She grabbed her cart and headed down the gangplank without waiting for a response.

 An hour later the *Guinevere* was ready to set sail.
-Uncle Jack protested loudly when he discovered that four of the Marines would be traveling with them, and was even louder when they erected a streamlined gray tent near the stern, but the Marine commander's indifference was as clear as midwinter ice.
+Uncle Jack protested loudly when he discovered that four of the Marines would be travelling with them, and was even louder when they erected a streamlined gray tent near the stern, but the Marine commander's indifference was as clear as midwinter ice.
 "Standard procedure,"